wso2/docs-is/en/docs/guides/workflows/engage-a-workflow-in-an-operation.md

     | Advanced  | If this option is selected, you can define an XPath expression to filter the requests that need to go through the selected workflow.  | The following configuration will select add user operations where username contains `sys`.
 Code: ```boolean(//*[local-name()='parameter'][@name='Username']/*[local-name()='value']/*[local-name()='itemValue'][contains(text(),'sys')])``` ![Advanced example]({{base_path}}/assets/img/guides/workflows/advanced-workflow.png)    |

 3. Click **Add** to complete adding the engagement.
-    You can view, disable, or delete the association by navigating to **Manage > WorkFlows Engagements > List**.
+    You can view, disable, or delete the association by navigating to **Manage > Workflow Engagements > List**.

 ---